samojeyinka/mopp/README.md

 🚧 **Work in Progress** 🚧

 I'm actively working on this project and will be updating the repository regularly.
 Feel free to check back for the latest features and code additions.
-Your feedback and contributions are always welcome!
+Your feedback and opinion are always welcome!

 ---